A Biologically Plausible Dense Associative Memory with Exponential Capacity: Model

-The scaling factors in front of the sums are chosen purely for convenience, as they simplify subsequent expressions.
-Additionally, for simplicity, our theoretical analysis and experiments assume a Heaviside step function; however, Appendix~\ref{App:Sigmoids_Nonlinearity} shows that this assumption is not strictly required.
+The scaling factors in front of the sums in \eqn{Eq:dyn} are chosen purely for convenience, as they simplify subsequent expressions.
+Additionally, for simplicity, our theoretical analysis and experiments assume a Heaviside step function; however, Appendix~\ref{App:Sigmoids_Nonlinearity} shows that this assumption is not required.